Evaluating the Effectiveness of Personalized Medicine with Software: Methods

-The bootstrap samples $\{\tilde{{I}}_{\text{Random}, 1}, \ldots, \tilde{{I}}_{\text{Random}, B}\}$ provide an asymptotically valid sampling distribution of improvement measures.
-To create an $1 - \alpha$ level confidence interval, first sort the $\tilde{{I}}$'s by value, and then report the values corresponding to the empirical $\alpha / 2$ and $1 - \alpha / 2$ percentiles.
-This is called the \qu{percentile method.} There are other ways to generate asymptotically valid confidence intervals using bootstrap samples but some debate about which has the best finite sample properties.
-For instance, \citet{DiCiccio1996} claim that the bias-corrected \qu{$BC_a$ method} \citep{Efron1987} can perform an order of magnitude better in accuracy.
-In this paper we illustrate only the percentile method.
-Implementing other confidence interval methods for the bootstrap may be instructive future work.
+To create an $1 - \alpha$ level confidence interval, first sort the $\{\tilde{{I}}_{\text{0}, 1}, \ldots, \tilde{{I}}_{\text{0}, B}\}$ by value, and then report the values corresponding to the empirical $\alpha / 2$ and $1 - \alpha / 2$ percentiles.
+This is called the \qu{percentile method}. \qu{Although this direct equation of quantiles of the bootstrap sampling distribution with confidence limits may seem initially appealing, it’s rationale is somewhat obscure} \citep[page 272]{Rice1994}.
+There are other ways to generate asymptotically valid confidence intervals using bootstrap samples but some debate about which has the best finite sample properties.
+We have also implemented the the \qu{basic method} \citep[page 194]{Davison1997} and the bias-corrected \qu{$BC_a$ method} of \citet{Efron1987} that \citet{DiCiccio1996} claim performs an order of magnitude better in accuracy than the percentile method.
+Implementing other confidence interval methods for the bootstrap may be useful future work.

 If a higher response is better for the subject, we set $H_0: \muIo \leq 0$ and $H_a: \muIo > 0$.
-Thus, we wish to reject the null that our allocation procedure is only as useful as a naive business-as-usual procedure.
-To obtain an asymptotically valid $p$ value, we count the number of bootstrap sample $\tilde{I}$ estimates below 0 and divide by $B$.
-This bootstrap procedure is graphically illustrated in the bottom half of Figure~\ref{fig:method_illustration} and the bootstrap confidence interval and $p$ value computation is illustrated in the center.
+Thus, we wish to reject the null hypothesis that our allocation procedure is at most as useful as a naive business-as-usual procedure.
+To obtain an asymptotic $p$ value based on the percentile method, we count the number of bootstrap sample $\tilde{I}$ estimates below 0 and divide by $B$.
+This bootstrap procedure is graphically illustrated in the bottom half of Fig~\ref{fig:method_illustration} and the bootstrap confidence interval and $p$ value computation is illustrated in the center.
+Note that for incidence outcomes where the improvement is defined as the risk ratio or odds ratio, we use $H_0: \muIo \leq 1$ and $H_a: \muIo > 1$ and count the number of $\tilde{I}$ estimates below 1.

-We assume that the model $f$ is specified before looking at the data.
-To allow \qu{data snooping} fosters overfitting, can introduce serious estimation bias, and can invalidate confidence intervals and statistical tests \citep{Berk2013b}.